Gallicchio-Lab/openmm-atmmetaforce-plugin/README.md

 make PythonInstall
 ```

 The last two steps may need superuser access depending on the installation target.
-It is recommended to to build the plugin under a `conda` environment to install the python modules without superuser access.
+It is recommended to build the plugin under a `conda` environment to install the python modules without superuser access.

 ## Test